ncvv/academic-records/README.md

 $ pipenv run python records.py
 ```

 Enter your credentials in order to authenticate.
 With command line option `-s` your credentials will be stored (in plaintext) so you don't have to enter them again next time.
-Option `-m` will send an email to your university mail account if there are new records - this only works after the program has been run at least once.
+Option `-m` will send an email to your university mail account if there are new records - this only works if the program has been executed at least once.

 Run `--help` for more info on command line options.

 ```
 $ pipenv run python records.py --help